Best Gardening Gloves

 By creating a series of tests based on what one might want out of a garden glove, we could determine which products performed best in which areas.
-We tested the versatility, durability, comfort, and the extra features that a few of the gloves came with.
+We tested the versatility, durability, comfort, and extra features that some of the gloves included.
 For each metric, we performed tests to help us determine the functionality of each product and give you a better idea of what each glove can do.
-We tried to pick up a single grain of rice on a hard flat surface, re-pot cactuses and house plants, and weed dry foxtails with each glove.
+We tried to pick up a single grain of rice on a hard flat surface, repot cactuses and house plants, and weed dry foxtails with each glove.
 We left each pair in a bowl of water for a couple of hours to see if they would dry out properly or if the colors would bleed.
 We grabbed thorny vines and squeezed till we could feel each thorn.

 To test pruning, we grabbed a thorny stem on a rose with each pair of gloves.
 We were able to tell right away that the SEUROINT Cotton Gloves and the G and F 1852-3 gloves would be difficult to use for anything prickly.
 The Handylandy Pruning Gloves are our favorite due to the long protective leather sleeve.

 To assess what each glove would be like while weeding, we pulled a yard full of dead dandelions and cattails.
 We found that almost every pair of gloves ended up with dry sticks and prickly things sticking out of it except for the leather gloves and the Pine Tree Tools Bamboo gloves.

 The comfort of each glove heavily relied on its fit.
 This includes seams, stretch, and material.
 Alongside fit, we considered breathability for longer and hotter days in the garden.